 Another consequence of this war was that the Japanese became wary of any conflict between them and the Soviet Union.
 This resulted in the signing of the Soviet-Japanese Neutrality Pact in April 1941.

 With this border secured, Japan turned its attention to Southeast Asia.
 It planned for its invasion of Southeast Asia.
 Eight months later, the Japanese bombed Pearl Harbour.

-Other than allowing Japan to bomb Pearl Harbour with a peace of mind, the Soviets were also able to move troops that were previously deployed to defend the border to help with the German invasion because of the Soviet-Japanese Neutrality Pact.
-Undoubtedly, this had helped the Soviets defend against the superior Germany forces.
+Other than allowing Japan to bomb Pearl Harbour with peace of mind, the Soviets were also able to move troops that were previously deployed to defend the border to help with the German invasion because of the Soviet-Japanese Neutrality Pact.
+Undoubtedly, this had helped the Soviets defend against the superior German forces.